Rybelsus Generic Name & Formulations

 As adjunct to diet and exercise, to improve glycemic control in adults with type 2 diabetes mellitus (T2DM).

-Not recommended as first-line therapy for patients inadequately controlled on diet and exercise.
-Not studied with a history of pancreatitis.
-Not for treating type 1 diabetes or diabetic ketoacidosis.
+Not studied in those with a history of pancreatitis.
+Not for treating type 1 diabetes.

 Swallow whole.
 Take at least 30mins before first food, beverage, or other oral medications with max 4oz of plain water only. ≥18yrs: Initially 3mg once daily for 30 days, then increase to 7mg once daily; may increase to 14mg once daily if additional glycemic control needed after ≥30 days on 7mg dose.
 Taking two 7mg tabs to achieve a 14mg dose: not recommended.
 Switching between Ozempic and Rybelsus: see full labeling.